-Senior leadership teams hold a lot of responsibility within a business, and when your leaders aren’t aligned there is a flow on effect on to a team’s performance as a whole.
+Senior leadership teams hold a lot of responsibility within a business, and when your leaders aren’t aligned there is a flow-on effect on the team’s performance as a whole.

-You might have been in leadership situation where you don’t quite see eye to eye with colleagues, or perhaps have felt the effect of a small miscommunication snowballing and creating major repercussions.
+You might have been in a leadership situation where you don’t quite see eye-to-eye with colleagues, or perhaps have felt the effect of a small miscommunication snowballing and creating major repercussions.

 Equally importantly, if we’re not aligned, there is a much higher chance that our team will not be aligned either and sense the division.